Kim Eslinger

 • The existing left turn lane on Washington Ave at the Portland Ave intersection will temporarily become a left turn and through lane.

 • The north sidewalk along Washington Ave remains restricted between Hennepin Ave and Nicollet Mall.
-The contractor will resume tunneling from the existing tunnel to the new tunnel in fall 2022.
+The contractor will resume tunneling from the existing tunnel to the new tunnel at a later date.

 • During these restrictions, pedestrians share the bike lane on Washington Ave.